meyhaa/Interactive-Lab-Hub/Lab 1/README.md

 1) It doesn’t have to (just) use light,
 2) You can use any modality (e.g., vibration, sound) to prototype the behaviors!
 Again, be creative!
 3) We will be grading with an emphasis on creativity.

+For Part 2 of this lab, I focused on incorporating the client into the interaction system.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*